Bradford1040/PlayIntegrityFix/README.md

 # Play Integrity Fix
   - ![visitor badge](https://visitor-badge.laobi.icu/badge?page_id=Bradford1040.visitor-badge)
   - Please consider [!SPONSORSHIP](https://paypal.me/bradfordaldenadams) it will help with Android Application Development courses
-_ _ _
+  - I am extremely thankful to chiteroman for this app, the 19.1 build I have in releases is still his Zip file creation
+  - I am working on a new version but still learning myself and trying to reverse engineer what things needed updates
+  - Found a few things out already but nothing is allowing Tap to Pay to work yet, after testing I will post a new version _ _ _
 ![Alt](https://repobeats.axiom.co/api/embed/7e890931572850dc67ba9198ae7e0237af08ccaa.svg "Repobeats analytics image") _ _ _